vjz3qz/vjz3qz/README.md

 ## Projects 🛠️

+- **DefibRadar** - Mobile app routing users to the AED nearest to them with turn-by-turn navigation.
 - **Leftover Link** - Web app connecting restaurants and homeless shelters for food donations.
+- **RateMyUVACourse** - Secure Java-based system for course reviews.
+- And many more you can check out on my profile.

+You can reach me at vjz3qz@virginia.edu.
+Always looking for opportunities to learn and make an impact!

+<!---

 - **Brick Breaker** - Java-based GUI application replicating the classic Brick Breaker game.
 - **Course Reviews System** - Secure Java-based system for course reviews.
 - **Command-line Socket Chat** - Command-line chat program developed in C.

-You can reach me at vjz3qz@virginia.edu.
-Always looking for opportunities to learn and make an impact!

-<!---

 ## Projects